-Average temperatures have increased slightly less than 1°F since the early 20th century.
-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century, with increases in heat wave intensity and decreases in cold wave intensity.
+Temperatures in West Virginia have risen 1°F since the beginning of the 20th century.
+Under a higher emissions pathway, historically unprecedented warming is projected during this century, with increases in heat wave intensity and decreases in cold wave intensity.

-Total precipitation amounts and the number of extreme precipitation events have been above average in the 21st century.
-Winter and spring precipitation amounts are projected to increase, as well as the number and intensity of extreme precipitation events, posing an increased risk of flooding.
+Total annual precipitation has been highly variable, with a slight increase since 1895.
+Winter and spring precipitation amounts are projected to increase, as well as the number and intensity of extreme precipitation events, creating an increased risk of flooding.

 Naturally occurring droughts are projected to be more intense in the future due to temperature-caused increases in the rate of soil moisture loss during dry spells.